 In the simplest terms, Lean manufacturing focuses on constantly improving customer value while minimizing waste.
 Instead of encouraging management to think of maximizing separate verticals, Lean optimizes the flow of production through value streams that touch every technology, asset, and department.

 As you can imagine, changing the mindset of an entire company takes time, so implementing the Lean process may be a slow shift.
-But trust us: It’s worth it.
+But trust us, it’s worth it.

 5 main Lean management principles

-1. Identify value: Value includes everything that benefits the customer.
+- Identify value: Value includes everything that benefits the customer.
 You’ll need to distinguish value-adding benefits from wasteful processes.

-2. Map the value stream: Once you know what value the product brings to your customer, you’ll need to track its path through production to consumer.
+- Map the value stream: Once you know what value the product brings to your customer, you’ll need to track its path through production to consumer.

-3. Create flow: A smooth flow has eliminated bottlenecks and waste from production processes.
+- Create flow: A smooth flow has eliminated bottlenecks and waste from production processes.

-5. Continuously improve: Your customer’s perception of value will change over time, so your process must be constantly evolving to generate more and more value.
+- Continuously improve: Your customer’s perception of value will change over time, so your process must be constantly evolving to generate more and more value.

-Best Lean manufacturing tools by task
+Best Lean process improvement tools by task

 There are a ton of process improvement tools you should consider when you start using Lean manufacturing, so we’ve broken them up into each stage of the Lean process.
-When you find a tool that fits your needs, where applicable, click the corresponding template to start editing and collaborating in real time within Lucidchart.
+When you find a tool that fits your needs, click the corresponding template to start editing and collaborating in real time within Lucidchart.

 To define and prioritize